 GBS reserves the right to make the final decision in regard to dress.
 Parental review and support is vital to the upholding of dress code standards.
-Repeated violations of dress code in a school year will result in detentions, suspensions, and/or expulsion.
+When a student is in violation of the handbook, they will be able to return to class when they are properly attired.
 Students whose attire does not meet the standards at a school function may be asked to leave.
 Dress code violations are cumulative for each semester.

-1st VIOLATION: A call will be made to the parent to bring proper attire or have the family purchase appropriate attire.
-Students are able to return to class when they are properly attired.

-2nd VIOLATION: A call will be made to the parent to bring proper attire or have the family purchase appropriate attire.
-Students are able to return to class when they are properly attired.
+- 1st VIOLATION: A call will be made to the parent to bring proper attire or have the family purchase appropriate attire. - 2nd VIOLATION: A call will be made to the parent to bring proper attire or have the family purchase appropriate attire.
 A 60-minute detention will be assigned.
-Under certain circumstances the school may provide alternative clothing for the day.

-3rd VIOLATION: A call will be made to the parent to bring proper attire or have the family purchase appropriate attire.
-Students are able to return to class when they are properly attired.
-A two hour Saturday School (with a \$20 fee).
-Under certain circumstances the school may provide alternative clothing for the day.

-4th VIOLATION: A call will be made to the parent to bring proper attire or have the family purchase appropriate attire.
-Students are able to return to class when they are properly attired.
-A four hour Saturday School (with a \$40 fee).
-Under certain circumstances the school may provide alternative clothing for the day.

-5th VIOLATION: A call will be made to the parent to bring proper attire or have the family purchase appropriate attire.
+Under certain circumstances the school may provide alternative clothing for the day. - 3rd VIOLATION: A call will be made to the parent to bring proper attire or have the family purchase appropriate attire.
+A two hour Saturday School (with a \$25 fee).
+Under certain circumstances the school may provide alternative clothing for the day. - 4th VIOLATION: A call will be made to the parent to bring proper attire or have the family purchase appropriate attire.
+A four hour Saturday School (with a \$50 fee).
+Under certain circumstances the school may provide alternative clothing for the day. - 5th VIOLATION: A call will be made to the parent to bring proper attire or have the family purchase appropriate attire.
 Students are able to return to class when they are properly attired.
 The student will be referred to administration for further discipline.
 The student and the parent will be required to attend a conference with a school administrator before the student is allowed back in school.